 1. Because of the evolving nature of social media platforms, these guidelines do not attempt to name every current and emerging platform.
 Rather, they apply to those cited and any other online platform available and emerging, including social networking sites and sites with user-generated content.
 Examples include, but are not limited to the following:

-2. Institutional representation via online social media platforms can only be initiated and authorized through efforts of the Strategic Marketing department, and the Vanderbilt School of Medicine and the Vanderbilt School of Nursing.
+2. Institutional representation via online social media platforms can only be initiated and authorized through efforts of the Strategic Marketing department.
 Any sites or pages existing without prior authorization as required above are subject to review when discovered and may be amended or removed.

 3. Content Owners, as named by their departments or departments leadership, are responsible for posting and using content and maintaining compliance with VUMC Credo behavior, HIPAA (Health Insurance Portability and Accountability Act) and policies related to Conflict of Interest, Privacy, Security, Safety and Human Resources, and FERPA (Federal Education Records Protection Act).
 Content Owners are also required to keep abreast of changes in policies or functionality of the social media platforms in use and maintain compliance with terms of service.